tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Superclass

-'Parameters that may be provided with the expected response along with their default values if they are not provided.
-Parameters are expected to be data properties of a Specification.'
+'Details of the bdq:sourceAuthoritiy listed in a Specification, along with Parameters that may be provided to the expected response along with their default values.'

 ## Comment

-nan
+'Authorities and Defaults'

 ********************